neura-sx/neura-sx.github.io/BUILD_WIN64.md

 add a new line with this content:
 `#include <algorithm>`.

 Now we are ready to compile.
 Choose `Build Solution` from the main menu to start building the entire solution.
-It will take a while but the task should complete without any errors and with all 47 projects compiled.
+It will take a while but the task should complete without any errors and with all 47 projects successfully built.